smix128/graduation_work/README.md

 #### COMMENTS
-in Dokcerfile yelb-appserver fix FROM version to bitnami/ruby:2.6.0-r1 and gem install ... --no-ri --no-rdoc to gem install ... --no-document
+in Dockerfile yelb-appserver fix FROM version to bitnami/ruby:2.6.0-r1 and gem install ... --no-ri --no-rdoc to gem install ... --no-document in Dockerfile yelb-ui fix node ver 12.22 to 14.20